 Ok…so what’s a covered system?

-The definition’s a bit long, but it includes any system involved in military or intelligence activities beyond administrative and business applications.
+The definition is a bit long, but it includes any system involved in military or intelligence activities beyond administrative and business applications.
 Basically, any IT or telecommunications system that’s critical to national defense aka the U.S.’s most-sensitive technology.

-The government is now evaluating supply chain risk on any contractor or entity working on or interested in working on these systems.
+The government is now evaluating the supply chain risk of any contractor or entity working on or interested in working on these systems.
 That makes this a huge deal to basically everyone in the defense contracting industry.

 Supply chain risk sounds kind of vague.